 Both sides of the interview were so good, the interviewers are nice persons and made me felt like if I knew them before, I think that’s amazing because they make the people feel comfortable.
 In the technical part, the questions were focused and got me straight to the point, I think this is good because it avoids you to get lost in the answer.
 Thanks!

-For us, any candidate is an equal discussion partner.
-We want the recruitment meeting to be productive and informative, so we ask candidates some questions but also talk with them about most important aspects of working at Codete.
+For us, every candidate is an equal partner in discussion.
+We want the recruitment meeting to be productive and informative, so we ask the candidates some questions, but also talk with them about the most important aspects of working at Codete.
 Good to know, we and the candidates look at our recruitment in the same way:

 The informative soft part without the hassle of “classic HR riddles and what-ifs” – which is the definite upside.
 The great technical part with lots of technology stack talk but without logical riddles and actual hard-skill-test like “How would you code this-and-that” – that felt like mutual respect of knowledge and skills was in the air rather than live coding to check skills on the fly – very impressive and outstanding from the usual crowd.

-However, the most motivating feedback for us is when the candidate admits learning something new during our meeting.
+However, the most motivating feedback for us is when the candidate says they have learnt something new during our meeting.
 Knowledge sharing is always important for us:

 During the interview I felt comfortable and I already got a plenty bits of advice which could improve my skills before next step.